-This Sweet Potato Curry Farro combines two flavors—sweet potatoes and curry paste—into one tasty side dish.
-It's extra creamy thanks to the mashed potatoes, and it's vegan too!
+This Sweet Potato Curry Farro combines two flavors--sweet potatoes and curry paste--into one tasty dinner recipe.
+It's extra creamy and it's vegan, too!

 Sweet Potato Curry Farro

 - 1 teaspoon curry powder